Abson-dev/plan/examples.md

        legend=c("Completed", "Not Yet Done"), title="MSc plan", bg="white")
 {% endhighlight %}

-Comparison of the colours of the task components with the vertical line suggests that this student is lagging a bit on her literature review, but on-track with the development of analysis tools, and doing very well on her planned thesis research.
+This yields a diagram like the one given below.
+Comparison of the colours of the task components with the vertical line suggests that this student is a little behind her plans for a literature review, but has kept up with her plans for the development of analysis tools, and exceeded her plans for her planned thesis research.
+If she starts making progress on papers, it seems likely that her thesis proposal will go well!

 ![gantt](gantt.png)